Overnight New York Style Bagels

 To get that characteristic chewiness we’ve got to develop some really strong gluten in the dough.

-Use a cupped hand to form the 12 pieces of dough into smooth balls
+• Use a cupped hand to form the a piece of dough into a smooth ball.

-Poke your finger all the way through the center of the ball to make the hole.
+• Poke your finger all the way through the center of the ball to make a hole.

-You can twirl the dough around your finger to widen the center hole
+• Twirl the dough around your fingers to widen the center hole.

 rise bagels overnight in the refrigerator